 Next, weigh the individual oils and add them to the mixing bowl.

-Add the melted shea butter to the mixing bowls with the oils.
+Add the melted shea butter to the mixing bowl with the oils.

 Now you are ready to make your activated charcoal and turmeric soap.